 A property owner must provide evidence to support his/her assessment appeal.
 This evidence should include three (or more) comparable properties.
 These comparables should be similar properties to the subject, preferably within the same neighborhood.

-If the appeal is based on market value, the comparables must be properties that sold recently.
-If the appeal is based on assessment uniformity, the comparables should be similar properties with similar amenities.
+If the appeal is based on market value, the comparables must be properties that sold during the three years prior to the assessment date.
+For example, an appeal of the 2014 assessment would be based on sales from 2011 to 2013.
+If the appeal is based on assessment uniformity, the comparables should be similar properties with similar features.
 The Assessor's staff will also compile sales and/or uniformity comparables to present to the Board of Review.

 After the appeal deadline, Board of Review hearings are scheduled.
 Board of Review hearings are held at the DuPage County Government Center, 421 N. County Farm Road, Wheaton.